What Is the Fawn Response? A Trauma Therapist Explains

 Tune in to The Complex Trauma Podcast for more on trauma recovery!

 It was first identified by therapist and trauma survivor Pete Walker, who named fawning as a fourth trauma response alongside fight, flight, and freeze.
-The fawn response is most commonly associated with people who experienced childhood trauma, particularly emotional neglect, unpredictable caregivers, or environments where love felt conditional.
+The fawn response typically develops as a trauma survival pattern in response to complex trauma, such as childhood abuse, neglect, or other traumatic experiences, especially in environments where love felt conditional or caregivers were unpredictable.

-In simple terms: if you learned early on that keeping other people happy kept you safe, your nervous system built an entire operating system around that strategy.
+In simple terms: people fawn to avoid harm and avoid conflict, prioritizing others' needs to maintain their own safety.
+If you learned early on that keeping other people happy kept you safe, your nervous system built an entire operating system around that strategy.

 Common signs of the fawn response include: